 If you don’t want to resell it to other retailers, you could try offering discounts on your surplus product at your own store in order to quickly free up the shelves.
 It’s a great way to get rid of the surplus stock and make a buck.

 Clearance sales is another great idea to clear those shelves swiftly.
-It’s similar to the discount strategy but a lot more full-on.
-If properly advertised, clearance sales will fill your shop with eager customers at no time.
+It’s similar to the discount strategy but a lot more wide-sweeping.
+If properly advertised, clearance sales will fill your shop with eager customers in no time.
 It’s rightfully considered one of the best strategies to liquidate surplus inventory.

 Promote your brand by donating the surplus inventory